Software Asset Management: What is SAM?

 • Learn what your license metrics are to measure the licenses you need

-• Appoint a license manager to administer/maintain the your inventory
+• Appoint a license manager to administer/maintain your inventory

 3. Catalog your software

-• Use discovery and inventory tools to find out what software is actually installed in your environment
+• Use discovery and inventory tools to find out what software is installed in your environment

 • Normalize software titles to make sure you can match a license to them

-4. Inventory all of your systems (Don’t forget open source systems!)
+4. Inventory all your systems (Don’t forget open-source systems!)

 When cataloging your software, it can be easy to miss things installed on systems not currently running or not currently hooked up to the network.